Land Public Transport Agency

 The Land Public Transport Agency (Agensi Pengangkutan Awam Darat, 陆路公共交通机构), Abbr.: APAD, previously as known as Land Public Transport Commission (Suruhanjaya Pengangkutan Awam Darat), Abbr.: SPAD, was a Malaysian statutory body set up to plan for, regulate and enforce rules concerning land-based public and freight transport in Malaysia from 2010 to 2018.
 In lieu of this Commission, the public and freight transports rules and operations in Sabah, Sarawak and Labuan were continue to be operated by the Commercial Vehicle Licensing Board (Lembaga Pelesenan Kenderaan Pengangkutan; LPKP).
 In 2018, the SPAD was dissolved and rebranded as the Land Public Transport Agency (Agensi Pengangkutan Awam Darat: Abbr, APAD) which was absorbed into Ministry of Transport.

 Formation

-The commission was set up through the Public Land Transport Commission Act of 2010 which was passed by the Malaysian Parliament in May 2010.
-The commission's powers are derived from the Public Land Transport Act of 2010 which was passed at the same time.
-The Public Land Transport Act was gazetted on 3 June 2010, making it the official day of establishment of the Commission.
+The commission was set up through the Suruhanjaya Pengangkutan Awam Darat Act 2010 (lit.
+'Land Public Transport Commission Act 2010') [Act 714] which was passed by the Malaysian Parliament in May 2010.
+The commission's powers were derived from another legislation, namely the Land Public Transport Act 2010 [Act 715], which was passed at the same time.
+The Suruhanjaya Pengangkutan Awam Darat Act 2010 came into force on 3 June 2010, making it the official day of establishment of the Commission.

-The first Chairman of the Commission was Syed Hamid Albar while the Chief Executive Officer of the Commission was Mohd Nur Ismal Mohamed Kamal.
+The first Chairman of the Commission was Syed Hamid Albar while the chief executive officer of the Commission was Mohd Nur Ismal Mohamed Kamal.
 Both were appointed by Malaysian Prime Minister Najib Abdul Razak and their appointments were effective 3 June 2010.

 On 19 June 2017, Mohd Isa Abdul Samad was picked as the new acting SPAD chairman after he had resigned as Felda Global Ventures Holdings (FGV) chairman.